Do you want a cookie?

 In raised beds, the soil is usually deep and rich in humus, perfect conditions for your leeks!
 Image by Julia Casado on Pixabay.

-Fertilize and care for leeks correctly
+Fertilize and Care for Leeks Correctly

-As leeks are hungry, heavy eaters, they should be provided with sufficient nutrients.
+As leeks are hungry, heavy feeders, they should be provided with sufficient nutrients.
 The bed can therefore be prepared with compost in the fall.
-To do this, spread a layer of compost about 2.5 cm/ 1 in thick on your bed once a year.
-However, if the soil is poor or low in humus, you should apply more compost (up to 15 cm/ 5,9 in thick).
+To do this, spread a layer of compost about 2.5 cm/1 in thick on your bed once a year.
+However, if the soil is poor or low in humus, you should apply more compost (up to 15 cm/5,9 in thick).
 Green manure with phacelia and lupins can also help to loosen the soil.
 If necessary and if there are any signs of deficiency, you can fertilize the leek with a little comfrey or nettle manure.
 You can also mound up the leek plants with soil to just below the leaf axils.
 This will make the shafts nice and white and strong.
 Mounding also protects against frost.
 If you would also like to protect your leeks from predators, rain and hail, a crop protection net can help.

 Winter leeks from last season can still be harvested into May.
 Summer leeks are already ripe again from mid-July.
 This means that leeks are in season almost all year round.
 The best way to harvest leeks is to use a digging fork to loosen the soil around the leek.
 The leek can then be easily pulled out of the ground.
 You can put the roots and upper parts of the plant in your compost.